GarfieldMa/COMP2123_Selflearning_Report/main.md

 This step is a little bit more complicated, but I believe we can make it together🙂

 In this step, basically what we need to do is to update two arrays.
-Recall that `cost_of_cheapest_connection_to` stores the cheapest cost to connect to the tree and `source_of_cheapest_connection_to` storse the corresponding vertex to connect to.
+Recall that `cost_of_cheapest_connection_to` stores the cheapest cost to connect to the tree and `source_of_cheapest_connection_to` stores the corresponding vertex to connect to.

 Then, after we add a vertex to the tree, some of these values might change as the newly added vertex could provide a **cheaper** connection (or make it possible for some vertex to connection).